 Easy ramen noodle soup for supper.

-Meet this miso ramen soup recipe.
+Meet this miso ramen recipe.

 What feels like a million lifetimes ago, I spent a semester of law school in Tokyo, Japan.
 And I’ve been thinking about the ramen ever since.
 I have been working on a good, easy miso ramen recipe to make at home for a while.
-I wanted to check the right boxes: easy to make; nourishing; flavorful; substantial.
+I wanted to check the right boxes: soup that’s easy to make; nourishing; flavorful; substantial.
 Chicken miso ramen noodle soup is the way to go.

 I consider miso paste a magical ingredient.
 Miso builds an umami flavor profile — that magical combination of rich and salty — quickly, without the fat or time investment required of a pork broth, for example.
 And the addition of pulled chicken and simple vegetables turns it into a well-rounded meal.